Union scheme - One Stop Shop

 - declare and pay EU VAT due on supplies made under the scheme in a single electronic quarterly return

 - communicate with Revenue in relation to these returns, even where the sales are taxable in another Member State.

 The following supplies can be declared in the Union scheme:

-- Cross-border supplies of telecommunications, broadcast and electronically supplied (TBE) services to non-taxable persons within the EU (as was previously the case under MOSS).
+- Cross-border supplies of Telecommunications, Broadcast and Electronically supplied (TBE) services to non-taxable persons within the EU.

 - All other cross-border supplies of services to non-taxable persons within the EU.